wandb/docs/content/guides/models/app/features/custom-charts/_index.md

 ### How to log a custom table

 Use `wandb.Table()` to log your data as a 2D array.
 Typically each row of this table represents one data point, and each column denotes the relevant fields/dimensions for each data point which you'd like to plot.
-As you configure a custom panel, the whole table will be accessible via the named key passed to `wandb.log()`("custom_data_table" below), and the individual fields will be accessible via the column names ("x", "y", and "z").
+As you configure a custom panel, the whole table will be accessible via the named key passed to `wandb.log()`(`custom_data_table` below), and the individual fields will be accessible via the column names (`x`, `y`, and `z`).
 You can log tables at multiple time steps throughout your experiment.
 The maximum size of each table is 10,000 rows.

 [Try it in a Google Colab](https://tiny.cc/custom-charts)